Difference Between Centipede and Millipede

 What is Centipede?

-Centipedes are disgusting and dangerous critters found everywhere but not usually in human societies.
+Centipedes are disgusting and dangerous critters found everywhere but not in human societies.
 Their body is divided into segments, each with a pair of legs attached to it.

 The scientific name that is given to a centipede is Chilopoda.
 The name ‘centipede’ is derived from a Latin word where ‘centi’ means hundred and ‘pede’, which is ‘pedis’ means ‘foot’.